apsalverda/ebird-hotspot-menu-bar-python/README.md

 16. Select the file "feather.svg" in the repo folder
 17. Click `Apply`
 18. Click `Create App`
+19. Enter a name for your App and select `Create` to save it.

 Below is just an example of what the relevant information looks like on my machine.
 You will need to fill out different information, specific to your machine.